1st Blackhill Beavers, Cubs and Scouts

 We are based in Blackhill and Consett in the Derwentside District in County Durham, providing fun, challenge, and everyday adventure to young people from 6 - 14.

 Beavers: 6 to 8 years old.
-Meet each Tuesday during term time from 6:00 to 7:00 pm.
-The leader is Steven Burdon.
-We do still need more helpers on a rota for this section to allow it to grow.
+Meet each Tuesday during term time from 6:00 to 7:00.
+The leaders are Cath Manley and Donna Tunney.

 Cubs: 8 to 10½ years old.
-Meet each Tuesday during term time from 7pm to 8pm.
-The leaders are Kat and Tim Rutter.
+Meet each Tuesday during term time from 6:30 to 8.
+The leaders are Kat Rutter, Tim Rutter and Steve Burdon .

 Scouts: 10½ to 14 years old.
-Meet each Tuesday (at present - previously Fridays) during term time from 7:30 to 9pm.
-The leaders are Rob Chester and Luke Aston.
+Meet each Tuesday (at present - previously Fridays) during term time from 7:30 to 9.
+The leaders are Rob Chester and Hannah Marsh.